- Prep Time:

 • For easy peeling, use eggs that have been in the refrigerator the longest.
 Fresh eggs are more difficult to peel.

-• To peel a hard-cooked egg: crack the shell all over by tapping egg on a hard surface, then roll egg between your hands to loosen the shell.
+• To peel a hard boiled egg: crack the shell all over by tapping egg on a hard surface, then roll egg between your hands to loosen the shell.
 Begin peeling at the large end.
 Hold the egg under cold running water or dip it in a bowl of water to help remove the shell.